zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

+* Client bookmarks are considered duplicates when they have the same `PHONE`.

 * <code>cp/PHONE</code> refers to a client's phone number and is unique to a client.
 Each phone number in the system must belong to exactly one client.